Scholarships and Bursaries

 - Applicants who have a Limited Authority to Teach (LAT) or are Teacher’s Aides, Kaiāwhina, or Kaiārahi i te reo

-The application period for the 2025 Te Huawhiti Career-Changer Scholarship round closed on 15 October 2024.
+The application period for the 2026 Te Huawhiti Career-Changer Scholarship are now closed.

 The programme is available for any student planning to enrol, or already enrolled, in Laidlaw’s Bachelor of Education (Primary) and Laidlaw’s Graduate Diploma in Education (Secondary).